-- 4.65 Housing will continue to ensure that the use of ringfenced Household Support Fund and Rough Sleeping initiative grants is used both within the grant terms and to maximise the mitigating effect on the general fund spend eg by targeting households in rent arrears for support. - 4.66 DLUHC have in the prior two financial years issued a winter pressures top-up grant amount to the Homelessness Prevention Grant.
-This has not been confirmed or ruled-out for 2023-24. - 4.67 The restructure for Housing Needs has been implemented and will form the bedrock for process change and a more cohesive journey for a homeless household.
+- 4.68 Housing will continue to ensure that the use of ringfenced Household Support Fund and Rough Sleeping initiative grants is used both within the grant terms and to maximise the mitigating effect on the general fund spend, e.g. by targeting households in rent arrears for support. - 4.69 DLUHC have in the prior two financial years issued a winter pressures top-up grant amount to the Homelessness Prevention Grant.
+This has not been confirmed or ruled-out for 2023-24. - 4.70 The Council is reviewing asylum seeker and refugee grant funding for allocation to related homelessness costs. - 4.71 There are opportunities from accommodation that is coming on stream for placing homelessness clients, which will provide alternative temporary accommodation and reduce the use of expensive nightly paid accommodation. - 4.72 The restructure for Housing Needs has been implemented and will form the bedrock for process change and a more cohesive journey for a homeless household.
 The financial benefits are expected to be realised in the longer term from better practice resulting in reduced spend on homelessness.